evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ![project-trigger-example.png](../images/project-trigger-example.png)

-In this example, notice that Spruce tasks matching the e2e alias will trigger _only if_ the Evergreen dist task succeeds, and by default the Spruce tasks are unscheduled.
+In this example, notice that Spruce tasks matching the e2e alias will trigger _only if_ the Evergreen dist task succeeds (and is less than one day old, per the date cutoff), and by default the Spruce tasks are unscheduled.
-(This is helpful if you only want these tasks to be available for manual scheduling or stepback).
+(This is helpful if you only want these tasks to be available for manual scheduling or stepback.)

 ### Patch Trigger Aliases